-- Bring easy care clothing items that are lightweight, drip dry, and wrinkle-proof such as knits, permanent press and cotton clothes. - Dark colors are more practical than light, as they do not show dirt as easily. - Pack clothes you can mix and match so as to give your wardrobe as much variety without having to pack as much. - Only bring clothes you can imagine wearing often. - Bring clothes that you can layer for various temperatures. - Roll clothes instead of folding them; you will fit more in the bag, and have fewer wrinkles upon arrival.
+- Bring easy care clothing items that are lightweight, drip dry, and wrinkle-proof such as knits, permanent press and cotton clothes. - o Dark colors are more practical than light, as they do not show dirt as easily. - Pack clothes you can mix and match so as to give your wardrobe as much variety without having to pack as much. - Only bring clothes you can imagine wearing often. - o Bring clothes that you can layer for various temperatures. - Do not bring clothes that immediately mark you as 'foreign' avoid items with obvious phrases in English (if going to a non-English speaking country), or other symbols that will immediately mark your outsider status (sorority or fraternity sweatshirts, for example). - Roll clothes instead of folding them; you will fit more in the bag, and have fewer wrinkles upon arrival.